Carsonian/nixos-config/README.md

 ## ⌨️ Keybindings

-I try to use Emacs keys as much as possible as it is my favorite software :)
+I try to use Emacs keys as much as possible since it's my favorite software :)

 ### Main
 TODO: Fill in my keybinds